MapColonies/mc-web-tools/README.md

 * OpenStreetMap

-* A tool to search OSM data by name and address (geocoding) and to generate synthetic addresses of OSM points (reverse geocoding)
+* A tool to search OSM data by name or address (geocoding) and to generate synthetic addresses of OSM points (reverse geocoding)

+### Reference to Cesium-Sandcastle app:

+* Cesium map

+* A live-coding area

+* CesiumJS examples

 ## Install
 ```